 Deep Gnomes in D&D 5e get Disguise Self and Nondetection as free spells.
 This helps them sneak past a great many obstacles and avoid most mundane or magical means of tailing a character.

 On top of that, Svirfneblin Camouflage gives free advantage on Stealth checks proficiency bonus times per day.
 This comes with absolutely no caveats.
-It’s just becoming better at one of a D&D 5e Rogue’s core skills to be almost impossible to find.
+It’s just becoming better at one of a D&D 5e Rogue’s core skills in a flexible and downside-free way.

 This is on top of enhanced Darkvision and Gnomish Magic Resistance.
 Advantage on Intelligence, Wisdom, and Charisma saves against spells pairs nicely with Evasion and Slippery Mind.